barbajs/barba/source/docs/advanced/hooks/index.md

 ## Global hooks

 In order to improve and optimize your code, Barba offer a way to define global hooks through `barba.hooks`.
 This will **execute code everytime the hook is called** in the lifecycle.
 What makes the hook global is that the definition is not wrap inside a `Transition` or a `View`.
+You can combine base and global hooks.

 For example, if you want to scroll the window to the top **everytime you enter a new page**, just do: